-(112) They are smitten.
+[(112)]They are smitten.
 The past tense used for the future, meaning that they shall certainly be smitten, &c.
-The passage indicates the change of policy in respect to the Jews of Madina and the vicinity.
-They are now to submit to be plundered and exiled as the Bani Nadhir, or be shaughtered as the Bani Quraidha, as the only alternative to their accepting Islám.
+The passage indicates the change of policy in respect to the Jews of Madína and the vicinity.
+They are now to submit to be plundered and exiled as the Bani Nadhír, or be slaughtered as the Bani Quraidha, as the only alternative to their accepting Islám.
 The fate of these tribes at the hands of Muhammad sadly illustrates Matt. xxvii.
-25. It is remarkable that the reason given here for the punishment of the Jews accords with the denunciations of the Bible, and this notwithstanding the selfish and cruel designs of the Atabian prophet.
-"They shew the prophets, . . . were rebellious and transgressed."
-(113) They are not all alike.
-Some had become Muslims.
-These-
+25. It is remarkable that the reason given here for the punishment of the Jews accords with the denunciations of the Bible, and this notwithstanding the selfish and cruel designs of the Arabian prophet.
+"They slew the prophets, . . . were rebellious and transgressed."

-(113) They are not all alike.
+[(113)]They are not all alike.
 Some had become Muslims.
 These meditate on the "signs of God," i.e., the Qurán.
 Whether any were good or bad, just or unjust, depended now upon their being Muslims or unbelievers.
 Compare our Lord's words, Matt. vii.
 22, 23.
-Night season.
-Night devotions, especially those performed be-

-Night season.
+Night-season.
 Night devotions, especially those performed between midnight and morning, are regarded as peculiarly meritorious.
 See Mishqát ul Masábíh, book iv. chap. xxxvi.

-(115) And ye shall not be denied, &c.
+[(115)]And ye shall not be denied, &c.
 Rodwell also translates "ye shall not be denied," &c.
-Sale says, "Some copies have a different of the good which ye do; for GOD knoweth the pious.
-(116) As for the unbelievers, their wealth shall not profit them at all, neither their children, against GOD: they shall be the companions of hell fire; they shall continue therein for ever.
-(117) The likeness of that which they lay out in this present life is as a wind wherein there is a scorching cold: it falleth on the standing corn of those men who have injured their own souls, and destroyeth it.
-And GOD dealeth not unjustly with them; but they injure their own souls.
-(118) O true believers, contract not an intimate friendship with any besides yourselves; they will not fail to corrupt you.
-They wish for that which may cause you to perish: their hatred hath already appeared reading," viz., then shall not be denied.
-This reading, in the third person instead of the second, is that of all Arabic copies 1 have seen.
+Sale says, "Some copies have a different reading," viz., they shall not be denied.
+This reading, in the third person instead of the second, is that of all Arabic copies I have seen.
 The reading of the text is contrary to the analogy of the previous context.
 I think, therefore, the reading of Fluegel, though doubtless sanctioned by good authority, is in error.
-A careful collation of any considerable number of ancient MSS, would no doubt bring to hight many such various readings.
+A careful collation of any considerable number of ancient MSS. would no doubt bring to light many such various readings.